 Hempcrete: a mix of concrete and hemp fibres.
 It offers great sound proofing, not the greatest R value.
 It's labour intensive during installation, but an absolutely beautiful textured finish.
 Hemp wall panels are just finding their way onto the market, and will likely offer significantly reduced labour costs.

 Log homes: Log home builders speak of the ‘thermal mass’ of wood keeping you warm, but this myth has been dispelled by software energy modelling.
 They are also highly prone to air-infiltration du to cracks, also known as ‘checking’ and use enormous amounts of wood.
 Wood has an R-value of somewhere just over 1 per inch, so for an 8 inch wall you are looking at less than R10.
 So as pretty as they may be, efficient they are not.

 Efficient use of constuction materials:

-Whatever wall system you choose, when it comes to building floors, the lowest environmental impact is with engineered wood (floor trusses, I-beams, jointed wood).
+Whatever wall system you choose, when it comes to building floors and walls, the lowest environmental impact in a wood frame construction is with engineered wood (floor trusses, I-beams, jointed wood) .
 This allows for the use of smaller trees and factory scraps that would often have just been landfill.

-Engineered trusses and joists will cost you more, but they install quickly and accurately with no shimming, compared to solid floor joists which can vary as much as ¼ inch in height.
-They also facilitate longer spans, allowing for a bit more versatility in floor plan designs.
+Engineered trusses and joists may cost a little more, but they install quickly and accurately with no shimming, compared to solid floor joists which can vary as much as ¼ inch in height.
+They also facilitate longer spans, allowing for more versatility in floor plan designs.